MIDLANT Employee Selected as NAVFAC Architect, Landscape Architect, and Interior Designer of the Year for 2023

-230202-N-GY005-1001 GREAT LAKES, Ill.
-(Feb.
-2, 2023) Naval Facilities Engineering Systems Command (NAVFAC) recently announced NAVFAC Mid-Atlantic employee Geoff Malia, R.A., as their selection as NAVFAC Architect, Landscape Architect, and Interior Designer of the Year for 2023.
-Malia currently serves as Deputy Public Works Officer at Public Works Department Great Lakes, Illinois.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Brigitte Johnston/Released)
+NORFOLK, VA – Naval Facilities Engineering Systems Command (NAVFAC) recently announced Geoff Malia, R.A., as their selection as the NAVFAC Architect, Landscape Architect, and Interior Designer of the Year for 2023.

+“Please join me in congratulating Geoff Malia from NAVFAC Mid-Atlantic on his selection as the 2023 NAVFAC Architect, Landscape Architect, and Interior Designer (ALAID) of the Year,” said NAVFAC Commander/Chief of Engineers Rear Adm.
+Dean VanderLey.
+“Being an engineering command, the importance of architecture, landscape architecture, and interior design in the delivery of our projects and facilities can sometimes easily go overlooked and be underappreciated.
+That is why I am extremely proud to be the inaugural presenter of this new annual award!”

+Malia, who is now serving as the Deputy Public Works Officer at Public Works Department (PWD) Great Lakes, Illinois, served as the project manager and engineering branch head there, leading a team that conducted $80 million of design, construction, and facilities management work across six states.
+In 2022, he managed NAVFAC MIDLANT’s largest structural inspection program, conducting many inspections in-house and completing them ahead of schedule.
+He also lent his expertise to the U.S. Army Corps of Engineers during the COVID-19 pandemic, managing projects to create field hospitals and beds for patients within an expedited delivery timeframe.

 |Date Taken: